from IPython.display import HTML

 Tuples are converted to lists, which JSON calls "arrays".

-Sets are not allowed (so convert them to lists before dump
+Sets are not allowed (so convert them to lists before dumping).

 json.dump(struct, outputFile)